collective/covertile.cycle2/README.rst

 Configuration of the tile allows defining the tile's CSS class, the maximum image size, the Overlay template and the Pager Style.
 The Overlay template is a mustache style HTML template which can show the title, description or date for each tile, with {{title}}, {{desc}} or {{date}} respectively.
 The Overlay is the only place the Title & Description of the tiles are shown.
-But the template can easily be overridden using technology such as collective.jbot.

 .. figure:: https://raw.github.com/collective/covertile.cycle2/master/configure-covertile-cycle2.png
     :align: center